vanilophp/site-news/vanilo-50-released.md

 ## Supported Versions

-- PHP 8.2 support has been removed
+- PHP 8.2 support has been removed; PHP 8.3 & 8.4 are supported
-- Laravel 10 is still supported, but v10.48 is required
+- Laravel 10 is still supported, but v10.48 is minimally required
-- Laravel 11 and Larave 12 are both supported
+- Laravel 11 and Laravel 12 are both supported

 ## Video Module